Robust Estimation under the Wasserstein Distance: Robust Estimation under Wp

-\begin{remark}[Comparison to median-of-means estimator] This consistency result is reminiscent of that presented by \cite{staerman21} for a median-of-means (MoM) estimator $\mathsf{W}_\mathrm{MoM}$.
+\begin{remark}[Comparison to median-of-means estimator] This consistency result is reminiscent of that presented by \cite{staerman21} for a median-of-means (MoM) estimator.
 They produce a robust estimate for $\Wone$ by partitioning the contaminated samples into blocks and replacing each mean appearing in the dual form of $\Wone$ with a median of block means, where the number of blocks depends on the contamination fraction.
 Our estimator improves upon the MoM approach in two important respects.
 First, our guarantees hold even when the support of $\mu$ and $\nu$ is unbounded.
-Second, unlike our approach, $\mathsf{W}_\mathrm{MoM}$ has no guarantees in the setting of \cref{thm:robust-distance-estimation} when $\eps_n = \eps$ is a fixed constant. \end{remark}
+Second, their MoM guarantees do not account for the setting of \cref{thm:robust-distance-estimation} when $\eps_n = \eps$ is a fixed constant. \end{remark}